f5devcentral/f5-agility-labs-adc/docs/class8/Module2/Lab2b.rst

   .. image:: ../images/iRule_Content-Assigment.png

-  * Click Finished button at the bottom of the page so save the change
+  * Click Finished button at the bottom of the page to save the change

 #.
 View the new log data from the BIG-IP command-line